dhuss42/ft_irc/progress_maustel.md

 - starting with most important handlerfunctions to make it possible to connect

+- problem: parser prototype seems to not connect properly

 - to do:
-    - make run the parser prototype (compare with pseidoparser and test)
+    - make run the parser prototype (compare with pseudoparser and test)

     - in server:
         - getName